On the irreducibility of locally analytic principal series representations: Introduction

 But beside the fact that it is desirable to have such a criterion for the irreducibility in general, a motivation was provided by the concrete example of certain $\Qp$-analytic principal series representations of $\GL_2(\bbQ_{p^2})$ (regarded as a group over $\Qp$).
 The interest in these representations comes from conjectural relations to two-dimensional crystalline representations of $\Gal(\overline{\bbQ}_p|\bbQ_{p^2})$.
 Such induced locally analytic representations play an important role in the the $p$-adic Langlands program, cf. \cite{BS}.

 In the last section we consider a particular example, namely the case where $\frG$ comes by restriction of scalars from a group which is split over $L$.
+This includes in particular the above mentioned case of the group $\GL_2(\bbQ_{p^2})$ (regarded as a group over $\bbQ_p$).

 {\it Acknowledgements.} We would like to thank Tobias Schmidt and Jan Kohlhaase for helpful discussions on distribution algebras.
 We thank the SFB 478 ``Geometrische Strukturen in der Mathematik'' at M\"unster for financial support of travel expenses.
+Finally, we thank the referee for his careful reading, in particular for pointing out a gap in a previous version.
+M.S. acknowledges support by the National Science Foundation under grant DMS-0902103.

 {\it Notation.} We let $p$ be a prime number and denote by $L$ a finite extension of $\Qp$.
 The normalized $p$-adic (logarithmic) valuation is denoted by $v_p$ (i.e. $v_p(p) = 1$).
-We let $K$ be a complete discretely valued field extension of $L$, whose absolute value restricts to the absolute value of $L$.
+We let $K \subset \Cp$ be a complete discretely valued field extension of $L$, whose absolute value $|\cdot|_K$ is normalized so that $|p|_K = p^{-1}$.
 The rings of integers are denoted by $\fro_L$ and $\fro_K$, respectively.
 For notions and notation in the context of non-archimedean functional analysis we refer to \cite{S}.